rc-bandit4461/discord-autoreact-node-bot/README.md

 # discord-autoreact-node-bot
  Autoreact discord bot.
 It has a config file where you can specify the emoji IDs you want in each pattern found.
 A global config is available as well as a per user basis.
  No flashy database used, only a STATIC config file.
+It is for small "private" servers for you and your friends.
  Here is an explanation of the config file.
 ```javascript
 {